Codrineye/Graphics-Encoder/README.md

 ### Prototype Phase
 The “Prototype” status applies until encoding, decoding, and additional tools are implemented.

+#### V1.0.0.2
+Third push.<br>
+Reverted module Data to using Node linked list instead of vector to have more control over the data storage.<br>
+Push to not lose progress.

 #### V1.0.0.1
 Second push.<br>
 - Changed repository visibility from private to public.